rgalhama/segmentation_as_unsup_parsing/README.md

 Code for ACL-2022 paper:

 - Alhama, Raquel G. (2022).
 Segmentation as Unsupervised Constituency Parsing.
-To appear in *Proceedings of 60th Annual Meeting of the Association for Computational Linguistics*.
+In *Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)*, pp. 4103--4112.